smourier/VCamSample/README.md

 There are two projects in the solution:

-* **VCamSampleSource**: the Media Source that provides RGB32 and NV12 VCamSampleSource.
+* **VCamSampleSource**: the Media Source that provides RGB32 and NV12 streaming samples.
 * **VCamSample**: the "driver" application that does very little but calls `MFCreateVirtualCamera`.